nogibjj/ids-706-w11-jingxuan-li/README.md

 ### Data Processing with PySpark

 #### Project Overview
 This project involves data processing using PySpark to analyze and transform a dataset of the world's best restaurants.
-The project includes functions for loading data, performing transformations, and running SQL queries using Spark SQL.
+T he project includes functions for loading data, performing transformations, and running SQL queries using Spark SQL.

 #### File Structure
 - `mylib/lib.py`: Contains the main functions for data processing, including data loading, describing, transformations, and querying.